wish-rohitv/Classmate-Classes-Varanasi-App-Download/README.md

 Welcome to the Classmate Classes Varanasi App!
 This educational app is designed to provide comprehensive study resources for students from Class 6 to 12, covering both UP and CBSE boards.

-### Download app - <a href = "https://github.com/wishrohitv/Classmate-Classes-Varanasi-App/releases/download/v2.5.0/app-release.apk">Click Here</a>
+### Download App - <a href = "https://github.com/wishrohitv/Classmate-Classes-Varanasi-App/releases/download/v2.5.0/app-release.apk">Click Here</a>

 ## Table of Contents